organisciak/dissertation/document/4_posterior_objective.md

 Table @tbl:ch4-accuracy displays the accuracy ratings for the various runs.
 This can inform a number of observations.

-Once again majority voting appears to be quite effective.
+Again, the majority voting appears to be quite effective.
 Consider the baseline majority accuracy of 0.8573 in comparison to the similar task of relevance judgment in the TREC Crowdsourcing Track, where the best algorithms peaked at $0.70$ accuracy [@lease_overview_2011] of the gold label set, and it becomes clear that our dataset is fairly clean from the start.
 The effectiveness of the baseline majority vote for the primary data is also accentuated by the relatively small gains in accuracy that is gained by the algorithm combinations.

 In contrast, the Twitter sentiment dataset has a much lower baseline.
-The bandwidth of contribution with this data is considerably more spread out — where with the binary categories the worst case scenario for three workers is agreement between only two, the five-category Twitter data can result in nobody agreeing.
+The bandwidth of contribution with this data is considerably more spread out — where with the binary categories the worst case scenario for three workers is agreement between only two, the five-category Twitter data can result in no agreement.
 With the Twitter data, workers also showed an aversion to administrative categories: when the oracle worker would rate a message as "spam" or "incoherent", the online workers avoided doing so.
 In our IMLS DCC data, this worker coyness was seen with the "I don't know" ratings, but those were treated as missing data and removed.

 For its lower starting point accuracy, the Twitter data showed greater improvements in accuracy with the iterative algorithms than the relevance ratings.
-Similarly the iterative algorithms proved more robust against the cheaters that were artificially inserted into the data.
+Similarly, the iterative algorithms proved more robust against the cheaters that were artificially inserted into the data.
 This seems to point to their usefulness with particularly problematic data.

 The iterative algorithms did not have the same effects, however.